CigarsSmoker/Clone/Per-scope-switches.md

 ***

+### User agent spoofing

+User agent spoofing has been transformed from global setting into a per-scope setting, so that you can now disable/enable it specifically on a per-scope basis.
+The setting in the _Privacy_ tab is still there, and its purpose is to control user agent spoofing for the global scope (`*`).

+***

+### Referrer spoofing

+Similarly, referrer spoofing has been transformed from global setting into a per-scope setting, so that you can now disable/enable it specifically on a per-scope basis.
+The setting in the _Privacy_ tab is still there, and its purpose is to control referrer spoofing for the global scope (`*`).

+The logic behind referrer spoofing is simpler now: it's whether the switch referrer spoofing is turned on, and whether the domain of the referrer URL is third-party to the domain of the request URL.
+Whether the domain of the URL of a request is whitelisted is now irrelevant.

+Also, notice that now I use the term "spoofing".
+Whereas before the referrer string was blanked, the referrer information will now be foiled using the root URL derived from the URL of the request.
+For example, if the URL of a request is `http://www.example.com/blahblahblah/boring.html` and the referrer is `http://google.com`, the referrer will be spoofed using the `http://www.example.com/` string.

+***

 ### Strict HTTPS

 **Edit 2014-11-21:** After I updated to Chromium 38 yesterday, I just found out that now apparently Chromium forbids mixed content by default.
 When there is mixed content on a web page, a little shield icon will appear in the address bar, and a user may click on it to load the content which was forbidden from loading natively by the browser.
 This is great, and this kind of render the new _"Strict HTTPS"_ switch here useless.
 I still have to see if does this completely for all types of requests, but I expect it to be the case (tell me if you find out it still can happen).
 Given this, I may remove the _"Strict HTTPS"_ switch before release if it ends up not having a purpose anymore.